This site is not affiliated with any tyre shop or automotive brand. Prices shown are estimates last verified June 2026.

 Discount Tire Rotation Cost in 2026

-Free for life on tires bought at Discount Tire or America's Tire.
-Around $21 for a standalone rotation on tires bought elsewhere.
-Verified at the Discount Tire customer-care page as of May 2026.
+Free for life on tires bought at Discount Tire or America's Tire, and the chain's published policy makes rotation complimentary even on tires bought elsewhere (balancing billed separately).
+Policy verified against Discount Tire's published customer-care answers in June 2026.

 The headline answer: Discount Tire (and its west-coast sister brand America's Tire) runs one of the most generous rotation policies in the US tire-retail industry.
 If your tires came from Discount Tire, every rotation across the life of those tires is free, no charge, no time limit, no mileage cap, no membership required.
-If your tires came from somewhere else, the walk-in standalone rotation rate is approximately $21 (about $5.25 per tire), in the lower third of paid chain rates.
+And the chain's published policy goes further: rotation is complimentary for passenger cars and non-dually light trucks even if the tires came from somewhere else.
+The charged line item is balancing, not the rotation itself.

 Why the free rotation is the value driver, not the tire price